-Performing arts abound in Minnesota, and it’s not just the Twin Cities venues that have audiences cheering.
-In the northwest part of the state, orchestras, choirs, theater groups and concert halls have a full calendar of impressive performances lined up this fall.
-Whether you’re headed to Bemidji, Moorhead or Thief River Falls, consider adding a live show to your must-see list.
+Performing arts abound in Minnesota, and it’s not just Twin Cities venues that have audiences cheering.
+In the northwest part of the state, orchestras, choirs, theater groups and concert halls have a full calendar of impressive performances lined up all year long.
+Whether you’re headed to Bemidji, Moorhead, Walker, Detroit Lakes, Park Rapids or Thief River Falls, consider adding a live show to your must-see list.

 All Genres of Music

 Music fans have their pick of performances in various genres throughout the region.
 The Bemidji Symphony Orchestra holds a series of six concerts between October and May, as well as a summer pops show.
 Concerts are held at the Bemidji High School Auditorium and feature post-show conversations with the artists.

 Northeast of Moorhead in Ulen, the Top Hat Theatre brings performers from Minnesota and beyond to the auditorium at Ulen-Hitterdal Public School from fall through spring.
 Further north, Roseau and Thief River Falls both host annual concert series at the local high schools.